SGDInstitute/apollo/content/collections/pages/mblgtacc/volunteer.md

                     text: 'Friends of the conference:'
                   -
                     type: text
-                    text: ' These are the folks who show up just to volunteer, not to attend.
-We love these volunteers'' long-term dedication to MBLGTACC and everything it provides LGBTQIA+ college students!'
+                    text: " These are the folks who show up just to volunteer, not to attend.
+We love these volunteers' long-term dedication to MBLGTACC and everything it provides LGBTQIA+ college students!"
           -
-            type: list_item
+            type: listItem
             content:
               -
                 type: paragraph
+                attrs:
+                  textAlign: left
+                  class: null
                 content:
                   -
                     type: text